Deals of the day-Mergers and acquisitions

 ** Activist investor Jana Partners LLC cashed out of its position in Whole Foods Market Inc, a regulatory filing showed, after the upscale grocer agreed to be acquired by Amazon.com Inc in a $13.7 billion deal last month.

 ** U.S. Spanish-language broadcaster Univision Communications Inc held early-stage talks with John Malone's Liberty Media Corp, after he expressed interest in an acquisition or significant investment, a person familiar with the matter said.
-(Compiled by Laharee Chatterjee in Bengaluru)
+(Compiled by Laharee Chatterjee and Akankshita Mukhopadhyay in Bengaluru)